Do I need to be a Christian to join?

 The Christian Walking Club, originally known as the Christian Rambling Club, was founded in 1981 and changed its name in 2013.

-Informal local groups, independent of the Christian Walking Club (CWC), arrange day walks at the weekend in their local area.
-These are usually on a Saturday so Sunday is free for church activities.
-Some local groups organise the occasional weekend away.
-You do not need to join CWC to attend events organised by local groups.
+Informal local groups, independent of the Christian Walking Club (CWC), arrange short day walks on a Saturday in their local area.
+You do not need to join CWC to attend day walks organised by local groups.

 There are local groups covering the following areas: